 `Spaze\SecurityTxt\Check\SecurityTxtCheckHost::check()` is probably what you'd want to use as it provides the most comprehensive checks, can pass a URL, not just a hostname, and also supports callbacks.
 It accepts these parameters:

-A URL where the file will be looked for, you can pass just for example `https://example.com`, no need to use the full path to the `security.txt` file, because only the hostname of the URL will be used for further checks
+A URL where the file will be looked for, you can pass just `https://example.com`, no need to use the full path to the `security.txt` file as only the hostname and port, if specified, of the URL will be used for further checks

 `?int $expiresWarningThreshold = null`